 Getting Downtown and Back

-First you should get an “Istanbulkart“, a sort of credit card that you have to tap up with an amount of your choice and eventually you use your credit on all public transport.
+Then, you should get an “Istanbulkart“, a sort of credit card that you have to tap up with an amount of your choice and eventually you use your credit on all public transport.
 One ride will cost you between 2.60 TRY and 4 TRY depending on the distance.

 If you choose the below-stated hotel or another accommodation around Aksaray station, you find yourself in the perfect spot to go to all the places recommended.